 Click the Monitors link on the left-hand sidebar.
 Select one or more triggered monitors.
 Click theicon to clear your selected events.

 - Web App

 Click Customers from the left-hand sidebar and select a customer.
 Under the customer's Instances tab, select an instance and then click Monitors.
-Click into an alert monitor and open the Settings tab.
+Click into an alert monitor and open the Summary tab.
 Scroll to the bottom of the page.
 Click Delete Monitor and confirm deletion by clicking REMOVE MONITOR

 An alert event is created when an alert monitor is triggered.
 When an event is created, any users in the monitor's associated alert groups receive a notification (email or SMS) with a link to the event.
 Your team members can indicate that the issue has been acknowledged and is being addressed by clearing the alert event.

 Viewing Alert Events